-FIG. 4.
-Field evolution of the stacked spiral state. a-d) Holographic images of FeGe lamellae with the applied magnetic field marked on each sub-figure. e-f) Corresponding XMCD scattering holograms.
+FIG. 3.
+Field evolution of surface state. a-d) Holographic images of FeGe lamellae with the applied magnetic field marked on each sub-figure. e-f) Corresponding XMCD scattering holograms.
 The dashed circles marks the q-range for the zero-field helical state.
 The direct transmission of the beam is masked for clarity.